RobbieLD/patterns/README.md

 For example imagine a bike production line.
 You want to be able to keep cloning bikes while only changing the serial number and leaving all the other properties the same.

+*** Builder ***

+The builder provides a means of having a complex object constructed in a variety of predefined ways.
+It lets a class create objects of a various type (interface or abstract class) with out worrying about the exact logic of how they are created.

+For example imagine a bike factory where you have a bike builder that  can create a mountain bike.
+You also have a builder that can make a road bike.
+Then you can simply pass instances of your various builders into your production class and it'll create as many of them as you need.